 Use this map of Amsterdam City Center that is interactive; click on any of the markers for more information and zoom in or out of the map for a better view.

-The Amsterdam top sights listed in our walking tour are numbered; the blue markers show mentioned sights; the orange markers indicate the If You Have Time attractions.
+The Amsterdam top sights listed in our walking tour are numbered.
+The blue markers show mentioned sights; the orange markers indicate the If You Have Time attractions.
 Use this online version of our Amsterdam, Holland Map.

 One Day in Amsterdam: Self-Guided Walking Tour Map

 This is a printable map of Amsterdam that highlights the main route of our Amsterdam Walking Tour.
-To print the Amsterdam City Center Map, click on it and then right click outside of the map and select print!
+To print this Amsterdam City Center Map, click on it and then right click outside of the map and select print!

 Top Amsterdam Sightseeing Tips

-What to Eat and Drink in Amsterdam
+What To Eat and Drink in Amsterdam

 Having a locally brewed Heineken is an essential Amsterdam experience.
 The distinctive red star logo is plastered throughout the city and it’s sold just about everywhere.
 Even though Heineken is mass produced (and available in 192 countries), it wouldn’t be right to visit Amsterdam and not have one.